 Another treatment option is to go with reliable topical skin care products.
 Modern-day over the counter products often promise to reduce the scaring caused by acne and inflammation.
 And the truth is that there are many skin creams and scrubs that can really do it.
 These products usually have salicylic and glycolic acid which work as good exfoliants.
 There are also good fade creams that can lighten the redness of severe scars.
 However, these options may not work well on severe scarring.

 When you have severe pitting you might consider filler injections.
-In this process, a very thin needle is used to inject a filler in the pits.
+In this process, a very thin needle is used to inject a filler into the pits.
 There is no pain, but this type of treatment only works on certain pitting and needs to be reapplied every few months.

 This is another treatment conducted in the dermatologist’s office.
 He applies a concentrated acid solution that dissolves the upper layer of skin and allows for new skin growth.
 This procedure can cause some blistering and redness for a few days after the procedure.

 Essentially this sands away the outer layer of skin using a small wand.
 Despite the process it is not uncomfortable and will not require you to take sick leave, however, you will need to repeat the procedure every so often.
 Now there are machines to do microdermabrasion at home.

 Like a liposuction process, a doctor will take fat from another part of your body and then inject it into areas of your skin.
 This is a process that is safer than synthetic fillers, as it does not cause an allergic reaction.